The History of ECFCUK

-Established in 1979 as a home fellowship with a handful of faithful believers desiring to corporately worship God in their mother tongue, it slowly and steadily progressed into a full-fledged Church in 1994 and continues in its expansion throughout its generations today.
+Established in 1979 with a handful of faithful believers desiring to worship God in their mother tongue in UK, ECFCUK slowly and steadily progressed into a full-fledged Church in 1994 and continues in its expansion throughout its generations today.